Sun Tan : Symptoms, Causes, Types, Do's, Don'ts, Yoga, Ayurvedic Reference and Treatment: Complete Ayurveda Details

 • Small fluid-filled blisters.

-• Severe sun tan causes burns and blistering on skin associated with fainting, unconsciousness, fever, chills, nausea, weakness, vomiting, etc.
+• Severe sun tan causes burns and blistering on the skin associated with fainting, unconsciousness, fever, chills, nausea, weakness, vomiting, etc.

 • In very severe cases symptoms of shock like low blood pressure, fainting, and extreme debility may be noticed.